jgasmussen/Case_Notes.py/README.md

 If you need to restart the investigation in the future, simply rerun the command:

 ```
-$ python3 Case_Notes.py case_notes.log
+$ python3 Case_Notes.py case_notes.log --UTC
 ```

 Re-running the command will re-start the program where you left off and also log an entry into the log file that the user restarted the program.

 That's it!
 If you have any ideas of features you would like added or modifications to the existing code that you want to see implementd please let me know.